emgong/double-takes/app/posts/2013-06-26-what-polymer-and-angular-tell-us-about-the-future-success-of-the-web-platform-and-javascript-frameworks.md

 > web platform standards bodies need to focus less on getting implementations of new APIs right the first time (hello [AppCache](https://www.w3.org/Bugs/Public/show_bug.cgi?id=14702)) and instead provide web developers with a set of lower level APIs that are exposed to JavaScript.
 When this approach has been followed, developers are capable of iterating far faster than standards bodies which results in consensus on API design being reached faster and with less upfront design.

-This is a really fundamental shift in thinking that the web-standards people need to embrace; however, I believe this approach has already been validated by a number of well-known JavaScript libraries.
+This is a fundamental shift in thinking that should be embraced and I believe this approach has already been validated by a number of well-known JavaScript libraries.

 # The Backbone Lesson

 Since its release, [Backbone](http://documentcloud.github.io/backbone/) has exploded in popularity and many [other](https://github.com/chaplinjs/chaplin) [frameworks](https://github.com/marionettejs/backbone.marionette) have since been built on top of the low-level components it provides.
 [Jeremy Ashkenas](http://www.twitter.com/jashkenas) and the team at [Document Cloud](http://www.documentcloud.org) did an amazing job of releasing a set of components that can be adapted to fit almost any scenario when building a web application&mdash;from simple uses of Backbone.View inside an existing legacy application all the way up to writing a self-contained application that runs in the browser.

-When I first started working in Backbone almost two years ago I remember feeling overwhelmed at how I was supposed to use all the pieces provided.
-I believe this speaks to the nature of how Backbone was created, and looking back now it is clear to me that Backbone follows the design model that Yehuda praises in his talk; it gave us a low-level set of components and didn't really enforce any particular design decisions on how to use them&mdash;aside from an important guiding principle: get your data out of the DOM.
+When I first started working in Backbone almost two years ago, I remember feeling overwhelmed at how I was supposed to use all the pieces provided.
+I believe this speaks to the essence of how Backbone was created, and looking back now it is clear to me that Backbone follows the design model that Yehuda praises in his talk; it gave us a low-level set of components and didn't really enforce any particular design decisions on how to use them&mdash;aside from an important guiding principle: get your data out of the DOM.

 # The Ember Conundrum